ritza-co/styleguide.ritza.co/docs/grammar/grammar.md

 ## URLs and websites

-Avoid spelling out URLs, but when you need to, leave off the http://www.
+Avoid spelling out URLs, but when you need to, leave off `http://www.`.